There Is Still Room For VistaGen Therapeutics Inc. (VTGN) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Aug 18 when GIN JERRY B bought 100,000 shares for $0.18 per share.
 The transaction valued at 17,870 led to the insider holds 100,000 shares of the business.

 GIN JERRY B bought 100,000 shares of VTGN for $17,870 on Aug 18.
 The Director now owns 100,000 shares after completing the transaction at $0.18 per share.
 On Aug 17, another insider, Singh Shawn, who serves as the CHIEF EXECUTIVE OFFICER of the company, bought 600,000 shares for $0.17 each.
 As a result, the insider paid 103,200 and bolstered with 626,234 shares of the company.